Who should complete the change of programme form?

 What are the financial and visa implications of changing programmes?

 Check how changing programme might affect your current and future funding entitlement, and your tuition fee liability.
 If you are an international student, check whether it will affect your visa.
-Not all situations are the same, so our detailed online advice guides explain how you will be affected, depending on your personal circumstances.
+Not all situations are the same, so our detailed online webpages explain how you will be affected, depending on your personal circumstances.

 If, having read this guidance, you need more advice, please contact the Advice and Counselling Service for confidential one to one advice.